-Factors to consider Tips to gather the correct information Components Consider
+00 Factors to consider Tips to gather the correct information Components CONSIGCI

-Does the behavior fit the definition of aggression Is the behavior directed toward another person?
-Are there safety concerns or risks with the Ask questions or use inquiry statements such as: Describe the customer's physical attacks towards another person.
-What does he do?
-When the customer throws things "all over the place", does she ever throw these items at another person?
+1 Does the behavior fit the Is the behavior directed toward Ask questions or use inquiry statements such as: definition of aggression another person?
+Describe the customer's physical attacks towards another person.
+What does he do? aggicssion · When the customer throws things "all over the place", does she ever throw these items at another person?
 You said she threw a bottle and broke the television.
 What was the target when she threw the bottle?
-Ask questions such as: Does the customer put others at risk by doing behavior this?What are the risks involved?Has he hurt another person before due to this behavior?How does this jeopardize the safety of others?
-Determine the intensity of the How often someone Ask questions such as: intervention intervenes, as well as the effo intervenes, as well as the effort and physical What is done in response to this aggressive behavior? involvement How often is the intervention used?
+Are there safety Ask questions such as: concerns or risks with the Does the customer put others at risk by doing behavior this?
+What are the risks involved?
+Has he hurt another person before due to this behavior?
+How does this jeopardize the safety of others?
+Determine the intensity of the How often someone Ask questions such as: intervention intervenes, as well as the effort and physical What is done in response to this aggressive behavior? involvement How often is the intervention used?
 What method of intervention is used most often?
 How does the customer respond to you doing that?
 How well does the intervention work?
 What happens if you do not intervene?
 What happens when this does not stop the aggression?
-NOTE Document all information received about any interventions for aggression in the comment section.
-Determine the frequency of the The past year Ask questions such as: behavior How often does the behavior occur?
+NOTE Document all information received about any interventions for aggression in the comment section. frequency of the The past year Ask questions such as: behavior How often does the behavior occur?
 Did the customer's behavior cause a serious injury in the past year that required medical attention?
 If so, when did it happen and what type of medical attention was received.
 When was the last time this behavior happened?